mattrussi/gitlab-com-runbooks/docs/web/rails-middleware-path-traversal.md

 ## Overview

 The main idea behind the middleware is to run a [path traversal guard function](https://gitlab.com/gitlab-org/gitlab/-/blob/13bd92ac334c714318ba507efcca8b007d3e90ff/lib/gitlab/path_traversal.rb#L35) on the accessed path for web requests.
+This way, bad actors trying to leverage a [path traversal](https://en.wikipedia.org/wiki/Directory_traversal_attack) vulnerability will be detected and rejected.
+This follows the [path traversal guidelines](https://docs.gitlab.com/ee/development/secure_coding_guidelines.html#path-traversal-guidelines) from the secure coding guidelines.

 It will also take into account encoded characters (`%2F` for `/`) and the query parameters value (for example: `/foo?parameter=value`).
 Nested parameters(`/foo?param[test]=bar`) are also checked up to a depth level of `5`.